Scientific Name: Lates calcarifer

 Commonly known as Barra, Giant Perch, Palmer Perch and sometimes incorrectly known as Nile Perch.
 The name Barramundi is believed to originate from the Aboriginal word meaning large scale river fish.

-Lenrex Fresh Frozen Barramundi fillets originate from the Gulf of Carpentaria.
+Lenrex Fresh Frozen Barramundi fillets originate solely from the Gulf of Carpentaria.
 At its mouth, the Gulf is 590km wide and further south, 675km.
 The north-south length exceeds 700km.
 It covers a water area of about 300,000km2.
+And the perfect grounds in terms of salinity and food source to produce the highest grade of quality Barramundi.

 Barramundi are found in a wide variety of habitats in river creeks and mangrove estuaries in clear and turbid water, and are commonly found in river systems with large catchments with water temperatures above 20 degrees.
 Within Australia their range extends from the Mary and Maroochy River systems in South-East Qld around the entire northern coast to Shark Bay in WA.
 Barramundi are protoandrous hermaphrodites, meaning they start their lives as males, reaching maturity at around 3-4yrs and later change gender and become females, usually at around 5.
 They can grow up to 1.8mtrs.

 The commercial side is managed through low intensity and minimum impact fishing and seasonal and area closures.
 Gulf net closures fall between 7th Oct and 1st Feb.
 Barramundi has gained a reputation as one of Australia’s finest eating fish.
-High salinity water in the Gulf attributes to its top quality taste and colour.
+High salinity water in the Gulf attributes to its top quality taste and colour and wild caught Barramundi is much sort after as a premium fish.

-Conducive to Safe Food requirements and guidelines, product has a “best before” of 18mths prior to packing date when store at -18 degrees or more.
+Conducive to Safe Food requirements and guidelines, and in accordance to packaging specifications as mentioned above, product has a “best before” of 18mths prior to packing date.